By Peter Jeff

 The Leadership Mints Guy

-Here’s an idea to capture the imagination and added commitment of your followers.
+Here’s an idea to capture the imagination of your followers.
+Reading time: 4:16

-Small wonder story-telling is a key leadership skill.
-In his book Leading Minds author and Harvard professor Howard Gardner observes that “leaders achieve their effectiveness chiefly through the stories they relate…through their ability to hold the attention of others.”
+With that attention-commanding sense of relevancy and influence, it’s no wonder story-telling is a key leadership skill, according to Harvard professor Howard Gardner.
+In his book Leading Minds, Gardner observes that “leaders achieve their effectiveness chiefly through the stories they relate…through their ability to hold the attention of others.”

-The most effective leaders know that stories share an experience that other people can more readily identify with – a “perpetuated experience” that truly distinguishes human groups as anthropologist Margaret Mead writes.
+Stories in fact sell more than simply tell.
+The most effective leaders know that stories share an experience with which other people can more readily identify.
+Anthropologist Margaret Mead called story telling a “perpetuated experience” that truly distinguishes human groups.

-These Renaissance storytellers –known as bards — played music and told stories as they traveled the roads.
-They were in effect the first newsmen who spread tales around to isolated communities.
-Those stories cemented the community and brought people together to more effectively share greater meaning and insights.
-Those stories — “ballads, bon mots and anecdotes” as author Ralph Waldo Emerson wrote “give us better insights into the depths of past centuries than grave and voluminous chronicles.”
+Their stories cemented the community and brought people together to more effectively share greater meaning and insights.
+Their stories — “ballads, bon mots and anecdotes” as author Ralph Waldo Emerson wrote “give us better insights into the depths of past centuries than grave and voluminous chronicles.”

 Stories Tap Into The Memory Banks